5-night, all-inclusive nature tour

 - A light and sheet will be used to attract moths, katydids, mantids and other insects to enjoy and photograph, but be aware that we will not be able to ID most of these.

-This butterfly tour may be combined with Panama’s Brilliant Butterflies tour for the ultimate Panama butterfly experience!
+This butterfly tour may also be combined with the Brilliant Butterflies of Panama tour for the ultimate Panama butterfly experience!

 Rate for this tour: $1,349.00

 Rate is US$ per person (+ taxes), double occupancy.
 This all-inclusive butterfly tour includes lodging and meals at the Canopy Camp, bilingual professional guides, WiFi, wine with dinner, airport transfers to and from Panama City and all tours as per the itinerary.
 Please check with our reservations office for the times of our scheduled airport transfers to coordinate your arrival and departure times.